weareplanet/commercetools-planet-integration/docs/integration-guide.md

 If you want to submit a token in your request to process further customer-initiated-payments (aka fast checkout, one-click checkouts), you can do so by specifying `savedPaymentMethodsKey`, the key referring to the `savedPaymentMethods` entry in which the user's payment methods are stored, and `savedPaymentMethodAlias`, a specific alias listed in that object.

-Please note that your front end will have to read the object to get the alias values.
-Typically, your front end would display a list of all saved methods for the user to choose.
+Please note that your frontend will have to read the object to get the alias values.
+Typically, your frontend would display a list of all saved methods for the user to choose.
 The selected saved payment method (alias) would then be set as a custom field when the payment is initiated.

 ```json
 {